 The Stadtpark also has memorials to Franz Lehar and Anton Bruckner, for example.
 One composer statue, however, overshadows all the others: the hugely popular golden Strauss (easily found by looking for the cameras and smartphones).

 The park itself is an otherwise tranquil spot with ornamental trees, open meadows and even a river running through it.
-It’s right on the edge of the city center: one end adjoins the Schubertring (!) part of the giant boulevard that encircles the old town.
+It’s right on the edge of the city center: one end adjoins the Schubertring (!) part of the giant Ringstrassen that encircles the old town.

-How to get to the Schubert statue
+How to get to Schubert

 Address: Stadtpark, Parkring, 1010 Vienna